Samsung heir returns home after marathon bribery questioning

 The merger of two Samsung group units—Cheil Industries and Samsung C&T—was seen as a crucial step towards ensuring a smooth third-generation power transfer to Lee Jae-Yong.

-It was criticized by many, who said it willfully undervalued Samsung C&T’s stocks.
+It was criticized by many, who said it wilfully undervalued Samsung C&T’s stocks.
 But the National Pension Service (NPS)—a major Samsung shareholder—voted in favor of the deal and it eventually went through.

-The former health minister was arrested last month for allegedly pressuring NPS officials to vote in favor of the Samsung deal.
+A former welfare minister was arrested last month for allegedly pressuring NPS officials to vote in favor of the Samsung deal.